VegaDeftwing/OpGuidesHugoSrc/content/posts/Uses.md

 To go with the monoprice tablet, I have a [BDN9](https://keeb.io/collections/bdn9-collection/products/bdn9-rev-2-3x3-9-key-macropad-rotary-encoder-and-rgb) macropad with 7 switches and two encoders.
 I have this mapped to a plethora of function in Krita.
 Having physical knobs for some controls makes digital art much more enjoyable.

 I also have an Oculus Quest2 that has 3D printed adapters to turn it into a "FrakenQuest" using the HTC Vive's Audio Strap.
 I'm quite happy with this, though it does have some problems.
-Honestly, the worst part of the setup is Meta's insistence on updates that frequently cause me issues and make me sign back in, taking hours everytime I just want to play VRChat through SteamLink.
+Honestly, the worst part of the setup is Meta's insistence on updates that frequently cause me issues and make me sign back in, taking hours every time I just want to play VRChat through SteamVR.

+Rounding out the displays, I often play games with friends over a SteamLink connected to cheap projector.

 <img src="/hci/ergodone.webp" style="border-radius:1em;">

-I use an Ergodone, a clone of the Ergodox, with Kalith Box White switches.
+I use an Ergodone, a clone of the Ergodox, with Kailh Box White switches.
 They feel similar-ish to Cherry Blues, but a bit chonkier.
 I'd like to get a nice SA profile keyset for it, but, $$$.
 I type in <kbd>D</kbd><kbd>V</kbd><kbd>O</kbd><kbd>R</kbd><kbd>A</kbd><kbd>K</kbd> instead of QWERTY.
 [My keymap](https://github.com/qmk/qmk_firmware/blob/master/keyboards/ktec/ergodone/keymaps/vega/keymap.c) has lots of extra goodies to let me type a lot of unicode characters directly.
 I also have a numpad between the two halves for the very occasional Blender usage (not pictured)

 My mouse at home is a Roccat Tyon.
 I love the lil' fin on it and have a mapping that lets me very easily navigate and control i3WM when I'm in Linux.
 It's also fantastic for gaming... mostly.
 The "analog stick" on the side is a legitimately useful idea, but occasionally it will make some games very determined to think you're using a controller and not mouse + keyboard.
 Still, when it works it's fantastic.
 At work I use an MX Master like everyone else, as well as an Ergodox with Cherry Browns, which is the loudest switch type my employer allows.

 For game controllers I use a Steam Controller for anything where it wants to work and a cheap XBox controller when it complains.

 I also have USB foot controller attached to my computer both at work and at home.
-At home I use a Stinky Footboard that I gutted and replaced the microcontroller in so that it runs QMK, like my keyboard.
+At home I use a [Stinky Footboard](https://www.kickstarter.com/projects/289858283/stinky-the-gaming-footboard-step-up-your-game) that I gutted and replaced the microcontroller in so that it runs QMK, like my keyboard.
 At work I only needed one extra key so I bought [this pedal](https://www.amazon.com/gp/product/B00EF9D2DY) and threw a Raspberry Pi Pico in there running an HID device program.
 This is convenient because it shows up as a flash drive, making it easy to change what the pedals does compared to the pain of setting up QMK.

 I use a [Razer Kiyo Pro](https://www.razer.com/streaming-cameras/razer-kiyo-pro) as my main webcam sitting atop my middle monitor.
 Aside from Razer's insistence on installing their shitty software, it's great.